-The fuses for the chassis supplied towing package are located on the Transmission Control Module (TCM) block behind the air conditioner condenser grille on the rear left side of the coach.
+The fuses for the chassis supplied towing package are located behind the air conditioner condenser grille on the rear left side of the coach.

 Remove 3 screws at the front edge of the grille and 2 screws on the underside of the rear edge of the grille.
 Swing the grill upward and support while servicing.